aws-samples/lza-account-creation-workflow/README.md

   cd lza-account-creation-workflow
   ```

-- Ensure requirements-run.txt has been installed on the machine where you would like to invoke the AWS Step Function.
+- Ensure the dependencies listed in requirements-run.txt have been installed on the machine where you would like to invoke the AWS Step Function.

   - To install the requirements, run the following command: